brendt/stitcher.io/src/content/blog/2021-06-05-opinion-driven-design.md

+A common pitfall in software design is trying to please everyone, or at least as many people as possible.

 I've been programming for almost 15 years now, and doing quite a lot of [open source](*https://spatie.be/open-source?search=&sort=-downloads) as well these recent years.
 There's one principle I've become more and more convinced about over the years: don't try to please everyone — and this especially holds true when it comes to open source.

 When trying to please everyone, you'll end up with a product that's: